 rebuild your worth, book a free consultation todayBook Now

-Before applying for a loan, it is wise to understand where you stand as a borrower.
+Before applying for a personal loan, it is wise to understand where you stand as a borrower.
 Checking your credit score can help you strategize which lenders you should apply with and what you can do to strengthen your approval.
-For example, if your credit history is less than great, you can choose to wait and build your credit before applying or you can apply with lenders that accept borrowers with bad credit.
+For example, if your credit history is less than great, you can choose to wait and build your credit before applying for a personal loan, or you can apply with lenders that accept borrowers with bad credit.
 Doing so will prevent you from unnecessary credit inquiries that negatively impact your credit.

-Using loan comparison websites to get quotes from multiple lenders prior to applying is a resourceful and efficient way of securing the best rate.
+Using personal loan comparison websites to get quotes from multiple lenders prior to applying, is a resourceful and efficient way of securing the best rate.
 Loan comparison websites allow you to compare rates, terms, and reviews with minimal effort.
 Moreover, you’re able to receive multiple quotes from different lenders with a single application.
 Overall, you’ll be able to make an informed decision that will positively impact your finances.

-Before signing the agreement, be sure to review all the factors that can affect the cost of your loan.
+Before signing the agreement, be sure to review all the factors that can affect the cost of your personal loan.
 Doing so will prevent any surprise fees from being added to your debt.
 Here are the main factors to review before signing the contract:

 Borrowers are often surprised with fees they didn’t read about in the contract.

 - Late fees - In the event, you miss a payment, how much of a late fee will you be charged?
 If the fees are exorbitant, it may be wiser to consider a different lender.

 - NSF fees - Lenders typically receive their payments via direct debit.
 If you fail to make a payment due to insufficient funds, you’ll not only be charged a late fee, but an NSF fee charged by your lender and potentially your bank as well.
 These charges typically range between $25 - $45.